 Student Activities

-Students have the opportunity to work on the publication of three law reviews or journals.
+Students have the opportunity to work on the publication of four law reviews or journals.
 A student board publishes the Charleston Law Review on a quarterly basis.
-Students may also work on MALABU: Maritime Law Bulletin, which is published for the maritime legal community, and Resolved: Journal of Alternative Dispute Resolution, which is an e-publication published by the School of Law’s Center for Dispute Resolution.
+Students may also work on MALABU: Maritime Law Bulletin, which is published for the maritime legal community, Resolved: Journal of Alternative Dispute Resolution, which is an e-publication published by the School of Law’s Center for Dispute Resolution; and the Journal for Law & Public Policy, which seeks to encourage debate and dialogue on important issues at the intersection of law and society.

 Students also have the opportunity to compete and participate in three programs, Moot Court, Transactional Law Team, and Trial Advocacy Board.